AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-29042-magento-patch-global-category-permissions-unchanged.md

 Adobe Commerce (all deployment methods) 2.3.3 to 2.3.4-p2 with B2B extension

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 Deselecting a customer group from the global category permissions in the Commerce Admin does not automatically set that customer group to "*Deny*" within category permissions.

-<u>Prerequisites</u>:
+<ins>Prerequisites</ins>:

 * B2B instance with a customer group defined and selected under **STORES** > **Configuration** > **CATALOG** > **Catalog** > **Category Permissions** for:
     * **Allow Browsing Category**